gonzales-node/wardenprotocol/docs/developer-docs/docs/learn/bridging.md

 This technology utilizes **cross-chain bridges** – smart contracts that receive and lock tokens on the source chain and then mint a corresponding number of **wrapped tokens** on the destination chain.

+## Axelar

-Warden's [Omnichain Applications](/learn/glossary#omnichain-application) support bridging through Axelar – see the sections below for details.
+Thanks to Warden's [x/gmp](/learn/warden-protocol-modules/external-modules#xgmp) module, [Omnichain Applications](/learn/glossary#omnichain-application) support cross-chain token transfers and general message parsing through **Axelar**.

 More integrations are coming soon.

-## Axelar

-Warden integrates with Axelar General Message Passing – see the [x/gmp](/learn/warden-protocol-modules/external-modules#xgmp) module.

-This integration enables the support of cross-chain token transfers and general message parsing through Axelar.

 ## Available chains